 Crop and Rotate

 The first steps are usually to straighten and crop photos.
-This can make a huge difference strait away to photographs.
-Cropping photos in Photoshop is done by using the crop tool in the toolbar.
-From the tool options bar you can select the various options, including aspect ratio and preselecting ratios for print, landscape or portrait.
+This can make a huge difference straight away to photographs.
+Cropping photos in Photoshop is done by using the Crop tool in the toolbar.
+From the tool options bar, you can select the various options, including aspect ratio and pre-selecting ratios for print, landscape or portrait.
 Photoshop then places the crop grid over the image.
 You can drag and resize by using the corner grabbers.
 There is a grid which divided the tool overlay into 9 equal segments.
 This grid is called the rule of thirds.
 It is best to place key elements in the photo along these lines.
 The rule of thirds is covered in more detail in my photography composition article in the link.

 As with most tools, you can hold the shift key when dragging the corners.
 This will constrain the proportions of the image and preserve the original aspect ratio.